Chapter 5 : The One with the Shampooing of a Snake

 “Where’s Jess when you need her?”
 Molly mumbled.

 “Jess!”
 I yelled.
-She came striding across the grass, with a grin.
-It was almost comical the way the smile dropped from her face the moment she saw us crowded around Snape.
+She came striding across the grass, with a concerned expression on her face.
+It immediately morphed into shock when she saw us crowded around Snape.

 “Oh shit,” she whispered.

 “No judging!
 You’ve done tons of crazy stuff so you’re not allowed to judge us for this!”
 Sirius said quickly.